aden-cle/graphics-engine/README.md

 return "My title here"
 ```

-## Configuration
-No specific configuration is required beyond compiling the code using the provided Makefile.

 ## API Documentation
 Refer to the header files (`*.h`) for detailed function specifications and parameters.